-Withdrawing from College
+Voluntary Withdrawal from College

-The student must complete the formal withdrawal process according to the withdrawal checklist which can be obtained from the Registrar.
-Failure to make official withdrawal may disqualify the student from readmission later or from financial reimbursement.
-The checkout process includes:
+The student must complete the formal withdrawal process according to the withdrawal checklist which can be obtained from the Registrar or Academic Dean.
+Failure to make an official withdrawal may disqualify the student from readmission later or from financial reimbursement.
+The formal withdrawal process includes but is not limited to:

-- Notifying the Registrar's office in writing. - Making satisfactory financial arrangements with the Business Office.
+- ➤ Visiting the Academic Dean or the Registrar to withdraw from classes. - Making satisfactory housing and financial arrangements with the Business Office. - > Praying with Student Life.